frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 ``ipa ca-del <NAME>``
 '''''''''''''''''''''

-Delete the given certificate authority.
-This will remove knowledge of the CA from the FreeIPA directory but *will not delete the sub-CA from Dogtag*.
-Dogtag will still know about the CA and the certificates it issued, be able to act at a CRL / OCSP authority for it, etc.
+Delete the given certificate authority; both the FreeIPA object and the Dogtag lightweight CA.

+It is not a requirement to revoke the certificate (other commands are available to do this).
+Future work could add an option to perform revocation.

+Note: Dogtag prohibits the deletion of non-leaf CAs.

 ``ipa caacl-add-ca NAME``